peteroupc/MailLib/docs/PeterO.Mail.MediaType.md

     public string GetParameter(
         string name);

-Gets the value of a parameter in this media type, such as "charset".
+Gets the value of a parameter in this media type, such as "charset" or "format".

 <b>Parameters:</b>